Rockbox/rockbox/apps/plugins/text_viewer/readme.txt

   - add History feature.

-  - when the WIDE screen, allow to specify the number of screens.

   - when the line_mode is reflow, allow to specify indent spaces.

   - for the horizontal scroll, allow the select scroll by screen/scroll by column for the settings menu.